RaflaBafla/Smart-Pet-Feeder/README.md

 # Smart-Pet-Feeder (Version 1/ Prototype)
 This is a documentation for my Final ECE (Electrical and Computer engineering) High School Project, Which is The Smart Pet feeder.
-This project also serves as a prototype for a newer, upgraded version of The Smart Pet Feeder that I am working on.

 # Introduction for The Smart Pet Feeder
 First of all, this project is a system that automizes the process of feeding pets and track habitual consumption behaviours of pets.